justinjmilner/Responsive-Web-Design-Learning-Journey/README.md

 ## Connect with Me

 If you have any questions, suggestions, or just want to chat about web design, feel free to reach out.
-You can find me on [GitHub](https://github.com/your-username) and [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile/).
+You can find me on [LinkedIn](https://www.linkedin.com/in/justinjmilner/).

 Happy coding and designing!